-However, at least two questions come up in connection with the Harsányi program: (1) is the concept of type itself appropriate for the proposes under consideration?
-(2) can every hierarchy of beliefs be a type?
+However, at least two questions come up in connection with the Harsányi program: (1) Is the concept of types itself appropriate?
+(2) Can every hierarchy of beliefs be a type?

 Question (1) consists of two subquestions.
 First, can all types be collected into one object?
-The concept of universal type space formalizes this requirement: the universal type space in a certain category of type spaces is a type space (a) which is in the given category, and (b) into which, every type space of the given category can be mapped in a unique way.
+The concept of universal type space formalizes this requirement: the universal type space in a certain category of type spaces is a type space (a) which is in the given category and (b) into which, every type space of the given category can be "embedded" in a unique way.
 In other words, the universal type space is the most general type space, it contains all type spaces (all types).
-In the purely measurable framework Heifetz and Samet \cite{HS3} introduced the idea of (universal) type space, and proved that the universal type space exists.
+In the purely measurable framework \cite{HeifetzSamet1998} introduces the concept of universal type space and proves that the universal type space exists and is unique.

-Second, can every probability measure on the object of the collected types (type space) be a (subjective) belief?
-Brandenburger \cite{Brand} introduced the notion of complete type space: a type space is complete, if the type functions in it are surjective (onto).
-Put it differently, a type space is complete, if all probability measures on the object consisting of the types of the model are corresponded to types.
-Quite recently Meier \cite{Mei1} showed that the purely measurable universal type space is complete.
-Summing up the above discussion, the answer for question (1) is affirmative, i.e., in the purely measurable framework the complete universal type space exists.
+Second, can any probability measure on the object of the collected types (states of the world) be a (subjective) belief? \cite{Brandenburger2003} introduces the notion of complete type spaces: a type space is complete, if its type functions are surjective (onto).
+Roughly speaking, a type space is complete, if each probability measure on the object consisting of the types of the model is assigned to a type. \cite{Meier2001} shows that the purely measurable universal type space is complete.

+We can now conclude that the answer for question (1) is affirmative, i.e., in the purely measurable framework the complete universal type space exists.